pingcap/docs-cn/FAQ.md

 ##### Should I deploy the TiDB monitoring framework (Prometheus + Grafana) on a standalone machine or on multiple machines?
 What is the recommended CPU and memory?

 The monitoring machine is recommended to use standalone deployment.
-It is recommended to use a 8 core CPU with 16 GB+ memory and a 500 GB+ hard disk.
+It is recommended to use an 8 core CPU with 16 GB+ memory and a 500 GB+ hard disk.

 ##### Why the monitor cannot display all metrics?